oslo-pm/oslo-pm.github.io/_posts/2015-05-06-may-meetup-beer-osdc-no-etc.md

 title: "May Meetup: Beer, osdc.no, etc."
 date: 2015-05-04 20:18:51 +0200
 published: True
-categories: meetup
+categories: event
-tags: meetup conference osdc
+tags: event conference osdc
 ---

 * When: May 6 18:30